Lab 02 - Functions, While loops, and File I/O

 >>> a[3][2]

-Implement the function even_weighted that takes a list s and returns a new list that keeps only the even-indexed elements of s and multiplies them by their corresponding index.
+Implement the function even_weighted that takes a list s and returns a new list that keeps only the even-indexed elements of s and multiplies those elements by their index in the original list.

 def even_weighted(s):